Course on CUDA Programming on NVIDIA GPUs, July 21-25, 2025

 Practical 2

-Application: Monte Carlo simulation using NVIDIA's CURAND library for random number generation
+Application: Monte Carlo simulation using NVIDIA's cuRAND library for random number generation

 CUDA aspects: constant memory, random number generation, kernel timing, minimising device memory bandwidth requirements